elliotte/some_website/_posts/2018-11-12-martin-fowler-dude-coder.markdown

 vid_link: false
 ---

-What a [dude] - a software hero that my code master loos up to.
-He's been in the game for a long time and since i started has been one of the worlds thought leaders.
+What a [dude] - top class software dev.
+He's been in the game for a long time and since i started he has been one of the worlds thought leaders.

 [dude]: //martinfowler.com